 So, you finally got that GoPro you’ve always wanted and you’re ready to record all of your new adventures.
-Getting a video of your day skiing or snowboarding will be great.
+Getting a video of your day skiing will be great.

 Types of Helmet Mounts